beck1888/blib/README.md

     Or if it fails, you will see a similar message but with an "x" and the details of the exception will print on a new line.

     Please notice how the trailing dots at the end are automatically added.
 Also, I recommend capitalizing the first letter of the task name and proper nouns only, but the code does not enforce this.

+### inputs.py
+The file `system/inputs.py` contains tools for getting user input in a more secure way, such as masked inputs (like passwords).
+This is an alternative to using the `getpass` module, which works well, but isn't as flexible.
+The functions you can use are:

+1. **get_masked_input(prompt: str) -> str**

+    This function prompts the user for input and masks the input characters (like a password field).
+It returns the input as a string.

+    Example usage:
+    ```python
+    from system.inputs import get_masked_input

+    password = get_masked_input("Enter your password: ")
+    ```